yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 the certificate.
 For STAR, the IdO shall use the cancellation interface defined in Section 2.3 of {{RFC8739}}.
 For non-STAR, the certificate revocation interface defined in Section 7.6 of {{RFC8555}}) is used.

+The ACME account associated with the delegation plays a crucial role in the overall security of the presented protocol.
+This, in turn, means that in delegation scenarios the security requirements and verification associated with an ACME account may be more stringent than in traditional ACME, since the out-of-band configuration of delegations that an account is authorized to use, combined with account authentication, takes the place of the normal ACME authorization challenge procedures.

 ## New ACME Channels